Sailing to Komodo National Park An Experience of a Lifetime

 Once you set sail in Komodo prepare for the experience of a lifetime exploring Komodo itself and more than ten surrounding islands.

 On request the captain of the ship can stop in Kalong Rinca.
-Kalong Rinca is a small but beautiful island nestled in Komodo National park with a stretch of mangrove where the bats reside.
+Kalong Rinca is a small, beautiful island nestled in Komodo National Park with a stretch of mangrove where the bats reside.

 Cruise on a luxury yacht